Team-OptiFine/Support-Knowledge-Base/README.md

 ### Change Email
     If its within 30 days, see Refund section, and donate with correct email.
     Otherwise its a lost cause, see if they can create the email they typed in.

+### Data Deletion Requests/GDPR Requests
+    If the request is not via email, tell them to send an email from the email that is attached to the account they'd like to remove.
+    First, check that the user has an actual account by searching the email in the Database.
+If one comes up, proceed.
+If one doesn't, tell the user.
+We can ONLY process requests sent in from the actual email.
+    Then, send a confirmation email that will be found as a canned response under "Data Deletion Confirmation" and replacing the filler content with their email.
+    Once they agree, DM sp614x with the email and a link to the ticket.

 ### Minecraft/OptiFine running on iGPU not dGPU
     Open dGPU Control Panel (AMD Adrenaline or NVidia Control Panel (NOT GeForce Experience))